Visiting the Relatives

 - Family relationships can be complicated; if a problem pops up with food, stay focused on that and avoid dragging other issues into the situation.

 First published in Allergic Living magazine.
-To order an issue or to subscribe, click here.
+To subscribe to the magazine, click here.

 © Copyright AGW Publishing Inc.